Top 5 CRM Management Software in 2019

 Software-as-a-Service – Businesses no longer need to house their software on-premise and purchase expensive one-time licenses.
-Instead they can pay monthly or yearly subscriptions as they use the CRM software.
-The result is lower upfront cost, faster rollout, and better scalability, among others.
+Instead, they can pay monthly or yearly subscriptions as they use the CRM software.
+The result is a lower upfront cost, faster rollout, and better scalability, among others.

 Customer Experience Management – Customer experience management (CEX or CXM) is a new field of technology and strategy that offers a more customer-centric engagement to relationships.
 Its principle is that it is the company’s responsibility, not the customer’s, to make advances by catering to the needs and questions of customers.

 Omnichannel Features – Many CRM systems enable connections through all types of customer channels.
 These include phone, email, social media, brick and mortar, e-commerce, in-person interactions, live chat, and all other customer interactions that can be tracked.
 They bring together sales, marketing, and customer support teams resulting in greater efficiency and productivity.

 AI, Machine Learning, and Automation – AI, machine learning, and automation innovations are now happening and making full contributions to CRM systems.
 They remove much manual work from people, for example, sales teams, so they are free to focus more on customer interactions.

 Nonprofit CRM – Some companies choose CRM solutions based on size or prize, but some industries have more specific needs.
 Nonprofit organizations need CRM software with tools for member management, donor relations, and others.
 They need to manage lists and their outreach on personal and mass scales.